Biden’s national security adviser declines to say whether US is comfortable with Israeli rescue operation | KRDO

 By Betsy Klein, CNN

-(CNN) — National security adviser Jake Sullivan on Sunday declined to say whether the US was comfortable with an Israeli hostage rescue mission that Gazan officials say killed more than two hundred.
+(CNN) — National security adviser Jake Sullivan on Sunday declined to say whether the US was comfortable with an Israeli hostage rescue mission that Gazan officials say killed at least 274 people.

 “Innocent people were tragically killed in this operation.
 The exact number, we don’t know, but innocent people were killed and that is heartbreaking.
 That is tragic,” Sullivan told CNN’s Dana Bash on “State of the Union.”